CodeWithDJMB/e-wallet/README.md

-﻿DJ Pay – E-Wallet Simulation
+💼﻿ DJ Pay – E-Wallet Simulation

 This project is a manually developed simulation of a simple e-wallet system, built purely for educational and demonstration purposes.
 It includes basic features typically found in digital wallet applications.